Meet the people (and dogs) of Sunnyside Sports.

-Susan pays the bills and generally makes sure the Sunnyside ship stays afloat.
+Susan pays the bills, manages the website, and generally makes sure the Sunnyside ship stays afloat.
 A rare Bend native, she joined the Sunnyside team fresh out of college in 1988, and never saw fit to leave.
-In her off hours you'll find Susan running the trails with her dog Bingley, or playing her grandmother's fiddle in the local band Parlour.
+In her off hours you'll find Susan running the trails with her dog Bingley, or playing her grandmother's fiddle in the folk band Parlour.

 Owner and secretary.
 With Sunnyside since 2000.

-Mike Schindler is the guy to thank for Sunnyside's awesome bike selection, and he's the technical brains behind Sunnyside service.
+Mike Schindler is the guy to thank for Sunnyside's awesome bike selection, and he's the technical brains behind a lot of Sunnyside service.
 After leaving a "real" job in environmental consulting to move to Bend, he started working as a mechanic and is now 50% owner.
-Mike spends his off-work time on bikes, skis, and boards of all varieties.
+Mike spends his off-work time on bikes, skis, and surf boards.
 You may also recognize him as the steward to our official Sunnyside shop dog, Happy (see below.)

 Owner, Sales.
 SInce 1980.